 I know what you're thinking.
 The only shooting star?
 How is that possible?
 Most of us have seen a "shooting star".
 It's not that unusual phenomenon, then why am I calling it "the only shooting star"?
 Well to answer your question, let's see what a regular "shooting star" is.

 Okay, so if you don't already know this, then this is going to break your heart!
 Here we go.
 The "shooting stars" we normally see in the night sky are actually meteorites.
 They glow because they move really fast and as they enter our atmosphere they start burning up, hence creating that bright sharp beam of light, making it possible for us to see.

 There you go!
 What you once thought was a star, is actually dust and small pieces of rock.
 Reality sucks sometimes, doesn't it?

 Science is heartless but true.

 So, Does This Mean That We Never Had Any "Shooting Stars"?

 This real shooting star is a red giant which was discovered 400 years ago, and have been studied thoroughly ever since.
-Still, it managed to astound the astronomers in 2007, when something which was never before seen ever was discovered.
+Still it managed to astound the astronomers in 2007 when something which was never seen before was discovered.

-The name of the only real shooting star is Mira; pronounced as My-rah, which means wonderful in Latin.
-And trust me you will agree with the name once you get to know it, which I'm going to help you with in a minute.
+The name of the only real shooting star is Mira; pronounced as My-rah, which means "wonderful" in Latin.
+And trust me you will agree with the name once you get to know it.

 But First, Fun Poll!